Cum shot: Criticisms and responses

 One critic of "cum shot" scenes in heterosexual pornography was the US porn star–turned–writer, director and producer Candida Royalle.
-She produced pornography films aimed at women and their partners that avoid the "misogynous predictability" and depiction of sex in "...as grotesque and graphic [a way] as possible."
+She produced pornography films aimed at women and their partners that avoid the "misogynous predictability" and depiction of sex in "[...]as grotesque and graphic [a way] as possible."
 Royalle also criticizes the male-centredness of the typical pornography film, in which scenes end when the male actor ejaculates.

 Women's activist Beatrice Faust argued, "since ejaculating into blank space is not much fun, ejaculating over a person who responds with enjoyment sustains a lighthearted mood as well as a degree of realism.
 This occurs in both homosexual and hetrosexual [sic] pornography so that ejaculation cannot be interpreted as an expression of contempt for women only."

 She goes on to say "Logically, if sex is natural and wholesome and semen is as healthy as sweat, there is no reason to interpret ejaculation as a hostile gesture."

-Sexologist Peter Sándor Gardos argues that his research suggests that "... the men who get most turned on by watching cum shots are the ones who have positive attitudes toward women" (at the annual meeting of the Society for the Scientific Study of Sex in 1992).
+Sexologist Peter Sándor Gardos argues that his research suggests that "[...]the men who get most turned on by watching cum shots are the ones who have positive attitudes toward women" (at the annual meeting of the Society for the Scientific Study of Sex in 1992).
 Later, at the World Pornography Conference in 1998, he reported a similar conclusion, namely that "no pornographic image is interpretable outside of its historical and social context.
 Harm or degradation does not reside in the image itself."

-Cindy Patton, activist and scholar on human sexuality, argues that, in western culture, male sexual fulfillment is synonymous with orgasm and that the male orgasm is an essential punctuation of the sexual narrative.
-No orgasm, no sexual pleasure.
-No cum shot, no narrative closure.
-The cum shot is the period at the end of the sentence.
+Cindy Patton, activist and scholar on human sexuality, argues that, in Western culture, male sexual fulfillment is synonymous with orgasm and that the male orgasm is an essential punctuation of the sexual narrative.
+According to Patton, sexual pleasure is inseparable from orgasm.
+Without a cum shot, there is no narrative closure.
+She likens the cum shot to the period at the end of a sentence.

 In her essay "Visualizing Safe Sex: When Pedagogy and Pornography Collide", Patton reached the conclusion that critics have devoted too little space to discovering the meaning that viewers attach to specific acts such as cum shots.